yorgsite/_dom/README.md

 # _dom

-A light but powerful javascript library for html apps.</br>
+#### A light but powerful javascript library for html apps.</br>

-It have ben designed to be minimalist
+The purpose of **_dom.js** is to work on the lower level possible, with confort, to keep open the integration architecture used by the developper.<br/>
+It is exclusively focused on html and css creation.

 + Easy creation of [html](#tg_html) elements and [css](#tg_css) rules.
 + Use sass like syntax to optimise your css [rules](#_dom.rules).